SmartMobility: Innovative Mobility and Logistics

 In this context, we develop a pricing approach for the dynamic online problem of a provider who determines profit-maximizing prices whenever a customer opens the provider’s mobile application to rent a vehicle.
 Our pricing approach has three distinguishing features: First, it is customer-centric, i.e., it considers the customer’s location as well as disaggregated choice behavior to precisely capture the effect of price and walking distance to the available vehicles on the customer’s propensity to choose a vehicle.
 Second, our pricing approach is origin-based, i.e., prices are differentiated by location and time of rental start, which reflects the real-world situation where the rental destination is usually unknown.
 Third, our approach is anticipative and uses a stochastic dynamic program to anticipate the effect of current decisions on future vehicle locations, rentals, and profits.
 As solution method, we propose a non-parametric value function approximation, which offers several advantages for the application, e.g., historical data can readily be used and main parameters can be pre-computed such that the online pricing problem becomes tractable.
 Extensive numerical studies, including a case study based on Share Now data, demonstrate that our approach increases profits by up to 13% compared to existing approaches from the literature and other benchmarks.

-Shared mobility systems such as car sharing have become a frequently used inner-city mobility option.
+Shared mobility systems have become a frequently used inner-city mobility option.
 In particular, free-floating shared mobility systems are experiencing strong growth compared to station-based systems.
-For both types, many approaches have been proposed to optimize operations, e.g., through pricing and vehicle relocation.
+For both, many approaches have been proposed to optimize operations, e.g., through pricing and vehicle relocation.
 To date, however, optimization models for free-floating shared mobility systems have simply adopted key assumptions from station-based models.
-This refers, in particular, to the part of the optimization model that formalizes how rentals are realized depending on available vehicles and arriving customers, i.e., how supply and demand match.
-However, this adaption results in a simplification that does not adequately account for the unique characteristics of free-floating systems, leading to overestimated rentals, suboptimal decisions, and lost profits.
+This refers, in particular, to the models’ part that formalizes how rentals realize depending on available vehicles and arriving customers, i.e., how supply and demand match.
+However, this adoption results in simplifications that do not adequately account for the unique characteristics of free-floating systems, leading to overestimated rentals, suboptimal decisions, and lost profits.

-In this paper, we address the crucial issue of accurate optimization model formulation for freefloating systems.
+In this paper, we address the issue of accurate optimization model formulation for free-floating systems.
+Thereby, we build on the state-of-the-art concept of considering a spatial discretization of the operating area into zones.
 We formally derive two novel analytical matching functions specifically suited for free-floating system optimization, incorporating additional parameters besides supply and demand, such as customers’ maximum walking distance and zone sizes.
-We investigate their properties, like their linearizability and the integrability into existing optimization models.
-An extensive computational study shows that the two functions’ accuracy can be up to 20 times higher than the existing approach.
-In addition, in a real-world price optimization case study based on data of Share Now, Europe’s largest free-floating car sharing provider, we demonstrate that more profitable pricing decisions are made.
+We investigate their properties, like their linearizability and integrability into existing optimization models.
+Our computational study shows that the two functions’ accuracy can be up to 20 times higher than the existing approach.
+In addition, in a pricing case study based on data of Share Now, Europe’s largest free-floating car sharing provider, we demonstrate that more profitable pricing decisions are made.
 Most importantly, our work enables the adaptation of station-based optimization models to free-floating systems.

 Over the last decades, shared mobility systems have become an integral part of inner-city mobility.
 Modern systems allow one-way rentals, i.e. customers can drop off the vehicle at a different location to where they began their trip.
 A prominent example is car sharing.
 Indeed, this work was motivated by the insight we gained in collaborating closely with Europe's largest car sharing provider, Share Now.
 In car sharing, as well as in shared mobility systems in general, pricing optimization has turned out to be a promising means of increasing profit while challenged by limited vehicle supply and asymmetric demand across time and space.
 Thus, in practice, providers increasingly use minute pricing that is differentiated according to where a rental originates, i.e., considering its location and the time of day.
 In research, however, such approaches have not been considered yet.
 In this paper, we therefore introduce the corresponding origin-based differentiated, profit-maximizing pricing problem for shared mobility systems.
 The problem is to determine spatially and temporally differentiated minute prices, taking network effects on the supply side as well as several practice relevant aspects into account.
 Based on a deterministic network flow model, we formulate the problem as a mixed-integer linear program and prove that it is NP-hard.
 For its solution, we propose a temporal decomposition approach based on approximate dynamic programming.
 The approach integrates a value function approximation to incorporate future profits and account for network effects.
 Extensive computational experiments demonstrate the benefits of capturing such effects in pricing generally, as well as showing our value function approximation's ability to anticipate them precisely.
 Further, in a case study based on Share Now data from Florence in Italy, we observe profit increases of around 9% compared to constant uniform minute prices, which are still the de facto industry standard.